Dumitru Dumitriu

-Playing career
+Club career

 Dumitriu started his youth career with Rapid București and made his senior career debut with Metalul Târgoviște in 1964.
 After a year, he moved to ASA Târgu Mureș, where he spent three years.
 In 1968, he signed with Steaua București, where he played until 1972.
 In the same year he joined Bucharest city rivals Rapid București.
 He also played for Olimpia Satu Mare, FCM Galați and ICSIM București.

+International career

 He won a cap for Romania in 1967.

-Coaching career
+Managerial career

 After he quit playing in 1977, he became quickly a player/manager for ICSIM București, amongst others in the beginning he managed lower league sides such as Rapid Fetești, Autobuzul București, Steaua Mizil, and Rulmentul Bârlad.

 The highlight of his career as a manager was with Steaua București, qualifying them three times in a row in the UEFA Champions League and also winning the Romanian First League in 1995, 1996 and 1997.
 In 1999 and 2005 he won the championship again, this time with Rapid București and then with FCSB, leading him to a total of 5 championships won.
 He also guided Steaua to two Romanian Cups in 1996 and 1997, and two Romanian Supercups in 1994 and 1995.

 In 1994, he was the assistant coach to Anghel Iordănescu in the 1994 FIFA World Cup.

-In the 1997–98 season he reached the Cup Winners' Cup quarter-finals as AEK Athens FC manager, losing a semi-final place to Lokomotiv Moscow in the last minute of the second leg match.
+In the 1997–98 season he reached the Cup Winners' Cup quarter-finals as AEK Athens manager, losing a semi-final place to Lokomotiv Moscow in the last minute of the second leg match.